Ukraine: Poots warns of grain shortages as war continues

 Less choice on shelves

-The agriculture minister also told assembly members that he had "grave concerns that the longer the conflict continues the more likely we are to see a real and damaging impact on local industries".
+Mr Poots told members of his assembly scrutiny committee that he had "grave concerns that the longer the conflict continues the more likely we are to see a real and damaging impact on local industries".

 He said the consequences of supply chain difficulties could be "brutal" and consumers would see "less choice on the shelves".